lanl/Tardigrade-examples/docs/workflow_homogenization.rst

 One or more macroscale filtering domains must be defined overwhich macroscale, micromorphic quantities are calculated by the Micromorphic Filter.
-A single filtering domain is simply a bounding box that captures the entire DNS.
+A single filtering domain is often, simply the bounding box that encompasses the entire DNS.
 For multiple filtering domains, a macroscale geometry is fit to the DNS and meshed at several resolutions.
 Figure :numref:`{number} <superimposed_macroscale>` shows an example of a cylindrical DNS